tenzir/tenzir/web/docs/formats/json.md

 ### `--no-infer` (Parser)

 Legacy flag.
-Has no direct effect.
-Is incompatible with `--expand-schema`
+It is equivalent to the new flag `--schema-only`.

 ### `--arrays-of-objects` (Parser)